dsktschy/viewport-extra/README.md

 The page will be scaled down in browsers on mobile devices that display as width less than 375px.
 No operations will be run in browsers on mobile devices that display as width of 375px or more.
 This setting will output the following viewport meta elements.

-On iPhone 5(s) / iPhone SE(1st Gen) in portrait mode
+On iPhone SE 1st Gen in portrait mode
 `<meta name="viewport" content="width=375,initial-scale=0.8533333333333334" />`

-On Galaxy S20 in portrait mode
+On Galaxy S22 in portrait mode
 `<meta name="viewport" content="width=375,initial-scale=0.96" />`

-On iPhone >= 6 / iPhone SE(2nd Gen) / Galaxy S20 Ultra / tablets, in portrait mode
+On Galaxy S22 Ultra / iPhone 15 / iPad Pro 12.9", in portrait mode
 `<meta name="viewport" content="width=device-width,initial-scale=1" />`

 ### Scale up on screens > 320px wide